About

 The Initiative for Literacy in a Digital Age

-Founded by Shelbie Witte at Oklahoma State University as an academic initiative asking what it actually means to be literate in a world shaped by networked platforms and digital media.
-She established the Divergent Awards, launched the annual lecture series, and built the network of scholars and educators that still connects us.
-Eight years of that work are the foundation everything here is built on.
+Founded by Shelbie Witte at Oklahoma State University as an academic initiative asking what it means to be literate in a world shaped by digital media and networked platforms.
+She established the Divergent Awards, launched the lecture series, and built the network of scholars and educators that still connects us.
+That work remains the foundation of what exists here now.

 2021–2024